MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-custom-entity.md

 ## Next steps

-In this topic, you learned how to create an table that can be used to create a useful app.
+In this topic, you learned how to create a table that can be used to create a useful app.
 - To learn how to create a model-driven app, see [Build your first model-driven app](../model-driven-apps/build-first-model-driven-app.md).
 - To learn how to create a canvas app, see [Create an app from scratch](../canvas-apps/get-started-create-from-blank.md).